TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Disable-B1HostLocalAccess.md

 ```

 ## DESCRIPTION
-This function is used to disable the Bootstrap UI Local Access for the given BloxOne Host
+This function is used to disable the Bootstrap UI Local Access for the given NIOS-X Host

 ## EXAMPLES